Saturday, September 11

 - When all else says you cannot, determination says YOU CAN

 This presentation will cover basic and complex wound care, including the types of cleansers, creams, ointments and dressings commonly used.
 It will also discuss the characteristics of potential wound care patients you may encounter in community pharmacy.

-- Understand the difference between basic and complex wound care
+- Describe the difference between basic and complex wounds

-- Describe various types of topical treatments and dressings that are available and what types of wounds they are used for
+- Describe various types of topical treatments and dressings available

 PTSA Annual General Meeting